liveahero-wiki/liveahero-wiki.github.io/guide/gacha.md

 | {% include item-icon.html id=210041 %} Ryekie Sidekick's Mind (3 ☆) x 1 | {% include item-icon.html id=40 %} x 1  |
 | {% include item-icon.html id=210341 %} Hucke Sidekick's Mind (4 ☆) x 1 | {% include item-icon.html id=40 %} x 5  |

+Hero's Memories or Sidekick's Mind of rank 1 or 2 can't be exchanged for Record Cubes.

 ### Exchanging Record Cubes

-You can use record cubes to exchange for generic hero/sidekick duplicates which works the same way as "Hero's Memories"/"Sidekick's Mind", except there is no restriction on which character they can be used on.
+You can use record cubes to exchange for generic hero/sidekick duplicates which works the same way as "Hero's Memories"/"Sidekick's Mind", except there is no restriction on which character they can be used on other than initial rank.

 | Generic Duplicates | Record Cubes needed |
 |-|-|